ethanwicker/ethanwicker.github.io/_posts/2021-03-04-regularization-ridge-regression-lasso-002.md

 ### Plotting Standardized Coefficients as Function of $\lambda$

-To see how different values of $\lambda (`alpha`) are regularizing the coefficients, we can plot the standardized coefficients as a function of $\lambda$.
+To see how different values of $\lambda$ (`alpha`) are regularizing the coefficients, we can plot the standardized coefficients as a function of $\lambda$.
 Below, I'm using `lambda` and `alpha` to refer to the same penalty controlling parameter.

 ```python
 import seaborn as sns